vmkononenko/music-dsp/README.md

 ## Native console client
 If `-DWITH_CLIENT=y` (on by default) has been specified during the build, native built-in CLI client will be provided along with the shared lib.
-Run `bin/lmclient -h` to check what it's capable of.
+Run `bin/lmclient -h` for the quick help.
+Check [the wiki](https://github.com/vmkononenko/music-dsp/wiki/Lmclient-%E2%80%92-the-Power-of-Console-Audio-Analysis) to discover advanced features.

 ## Linking
 The code is licensed under LGPL v3.0, meaning that: